 A shared mailbox is a mailbox that multiple users can utilize to read and send email messages.
 It doesn't possess its own username and password, so users can't log into it directly.
-To access a shared mailbox, users must first be granted “Send As” or “Full Access” permissions to the mailbox.
+To access a shared mailbox, users must first be granted “Send As” and/or “Full Access” permissions to the mailbox.
 Once this is done, users can sign into their own mailboxes and then access the shared mailbox by adding it to their Outlook profile.

 In addition, shared mailboxes can be used to provide a communal calendar, allowing multiple users to schedule and view items such as vacation time or work shifts.